-Being involved in a car accident of any magnitude is likely a sudden and traumatic experience.
+Being involved in an accident of any magnitude is likely a sudden and traumatic experience.
 For this reason, many people panic and do not know what to do after a car accident occurs.
 Though you want to act quickly and ensure that all drivers and passengers involved are safe, you also need to abide by all the legal requirements.
-Here is a simple list of what to do following a car accident.
+Here is a simple list of what to do following an accident.

-Adrenaline and emotions can run extremely high following a car accident.
+Adrenaline and emotions can run extremely high following an accident.
 Nevertheless, try to stay composed and calm.
 In addition, NEVER leave the scene of an accident before law enforcement officials tell you that it is okay to do so.
-Fleeing the scene of an accident, particularly if someone was injured or killed in the collision, may lead to criminal charges against you.
+Fleeing the scene, particularly if someone was injured or killed in the collision, may lead to criminal charges against you.

-Try to get the names, addresses, telephone numbers, drivers’ license numbers, license plate numbers, and insurance information from all drivers who were involved in the car accident.
+Try to get the names, addresses, telephone numbers, drivers’ license numbers, license plate numbers, and insurance information from all drivers who were involved in the collison.
 If there are passengers in any of the vehicles, also try to obtain their names, phone numbers and addresses.

 While it is important to keep your col and be as pleasant as possible when exchanging information with other drivers and passengers – NEVER apologize for the collision or assume responsibility for the accident in any way.
 These types of statements could be used against you later and might lead to your being liable for the accident, even if you were not at fault.

 4. Try To Talk With Witnesses At The Scene

 If possible, try to speak with a witness and record what they saw and/or heard at the time of the accident.
 You want to also write down the witnesses’ names, address and telephone numbers.
 This evidence may become crucial if your accident results in a personal injury lawsuit or dispute with a car insurance company.

 5. Try To Take Pictures Of The Accident